bubbleboy14/cantools/README.md

     - parent (default: document.body): DOM element in which to build the slider
     - mode (default: 'peekaboo'): how to display each frame - 'peekaboo', 'chunk', 'menu', 'profile', or 'track'
     - subMode (default: 'peekaboo'): which mode to use for chunk-mode frames ('peekaboo', 'menu', 'profile', 'track')
+    - defaultImg (default: undefined): fallback img for any frame mode
     - autoSlideInterval (default: 5000): how many milliseconds to wait before auto-sliding frames
     - panDuration (default: autoSlideInterval): pan duration for background images
     - autoSlide (default: true): automatically proceed through frames (else, trigger later with .resume())